360Jorge/360Jorge/README.md

 ## Interests
 - Algebraic topology & representation theory
 - Topological data analysis (TDA) & applications to real-world data
-- Interpretable and ethical AI for civic transparency & anti-corruption
 - Pure math research with a vision for impact and teaching

 ## Current Focus